-Reflective water and defined linear vegetation will further enhance the space.
-It is important that the trees chosen for this space retain clear sight lines below the canopy to maximise the safety of users and ensure views and vistas towards the river.
+Reflective water and defined linear vegetation will further define the space.
+It is also important that the trees chosen for this space are clear have a clear sight lines below the canopy to maximise the safety of users.

-- Performs as formal linear open space in addition to its role as a pedestrian link - Incorporates formal avenue tree planting of predominantly native or low water use trees - Includes clear sight lines through the park to maximise pedestrian safety - Includes water features and or sculptural elements pedestrian spine 1 south
+- Performs as formal linear open space in addition to its role as a pedestrian link - Incorporates formal avenue tree planting of predominantly native or low water use trees - Includes clear sight lines through the park to maximise pedestrian safety - Includes formal water features and or sculptural elements pedestrian spine south